martinbee/config/README.md

 make sure vim with lua is installed
 Add spf13
 Add tmux using brew
+brew install reattach-to-user-namespace (for copy pasting between vim and tmux and system)
-Copy the .tmux.conf file and the .vimrc.local files to your /
+Copy the .tmux.conf file, the .vimrc.local, .bash_profile files to your /